 Netflix is one such brand that has plummeted to profitability using this strategy.
 The company did not stop at Google for outcome-driven analytics.
 Its own search engine helped bring in the truest source of data making the brand capable of growing product usability even at a premium price.

-Similarly, for FMCG brands, Google cannot be the universal source of truth, neither is it wise to wait for weekly and monthly reports to derive what actions to take.
+Similarly, for FMCG brands, Google cannot be the universal source of truth, and neither is it wise to wait for weekly and monthly reports to derive what actions to take.

 That was the plight of beverage brands when the Dalgona coffee hype emerged.
-They should have focused on the regions where people were making the Dalgona coffee.
+They should have focused on the regions where people were making Dalgona coffee.
 Instead, they relied on Google to show where people were searching for “Dalgona coffee”.
 This very small difference in digital strategy was an opportunity lost in making enormous profits.

 With Bizom’s Eagle Eye, we aim to ensure that brands never lose such opportunities.
 True to its name, Eagle Eye makes intelligent retailing a reality.
 The solution has been designed to help FMCG companies get the right set of data at the right time, which can help them drive outcomes rather than just summarize and visualize data to create reports and presentations.